netdata/netdata/collectors/ebpf.plugin/README.md

   <figcaption>An example of VFS charts made possible by the eBPF collector plugin.</figcaption>
 </figure>

+## Probes and Tracepoints

+The following two features from the Linux kernel are used by Netdata to run eBPF programs:

+- Kprobes and return probes (kretprobe): Probes can insert virtually into any kernel instruction.
+When eBPF runs in `entry` mode, it attaches only `kprobes` for internal functions monitoring calls and some arguments every time a function is called.
+The user can also change configuration to use [`return`](#global) mode, and this will allow users to monitor return from these functions and detect possible failures.
+- Tracepoints are hooks to call specific functions.
+Tracepoints are more stable than `kprobes` and are preferred when both options are available.

+In each case, wherever a normal kprobe, kretprobe, or tracepoint would have run its hook function, an eBPF program is run instead, performing various collection logic before letting the kernel continue its normal control flow.

+There are more methods by which eBPF programs can be triggered but which are not currently supported, such as via uprobes which allow hooking into arbitrary user-space functions in a similar manner to kprobes.

-## Enable the collector on Linux
+## Manually enable the collector on Linux

 **The eBPF collector is installed and enabled by default on most new installations of the Agent**.
-The eBPF collector does not currently work with [static build installations](/packaging/installer/methods/kickstart-64.md), but improved support is in active development.
+The eBPF collector does not currently work with [static build installations](/packaging/installer/methods/kickstart-64.md) for kernels older than `4.11`, but improved support is in active development.

 eBPF monitoring only works on Linux systems and with specific Linux kernels, including all kernels newer than `4.11.0`, and all kernels on CentOS 7.6 or later.